How to Plan a Funeral

 Only after going through the first few steps should you start looking at and reaching out to funeral homes or other providers (e.g. direct cremation providers or body donation organizations).

 When evaluating funeral homes, look for price lists online or ask for them over the phone.
 You’ll find that prices can vary widely from location to location.
+You'll also find that many funeral homes request that you make an in-person visit to the funeral home for discussions around planning and prices.
+This is a common sales tactic, so you'll want to be informed about the average national prices and what to expect when dealing with a funeral home.
 You may also want to look at reviews online to ensure you’re choosing the place that will make you feel most comfortable through the process.

 Step 5: Find a burial spot, if applicable.